slicingmelon/burp-ai-secrets-detector/README.md

 # Burp AI Secrets Detector
 Burp extension that automatically detects leaked secrets in HTTP responses.
-The extension uses a dual-detection approach combining fixed patterns and a sophisticated randomness analysis algorithm to find exposed secrets with minimal false positives.
+The extension uses a dual-detection approach combining fixed patterns and a randomness analysis algorithm to find exposed secrets with minimal false positives.

 ## Installation